Our Mission

 • Advance the scholarship and education of our youth.
 Our Young People’s Department (YPD) and Scholarship & Education Committee consider it their priviledge and duty to shepherd our young congregants to value and receive excellent education.

 • There’s more!
-Come meet the friendly folk at Allen Chapel and see how your talents and skills can glorify God and edify the community.
+Come meet the friendly folk at Allen and see how your talents and skills can glorify God and edify the community.

 Our Book of Discipline identifies AME Churches’ goals.
 We primarily seek